andre0707/GCC-Helper/GCC-Helper/README.md

 ## Manual

 The app has mainly two parts.
 On the left hand there is a big browser with a textfield above to enter a url.
 On the right hand you find several actions in form of buttons as well as a table view.
 The table view will include geocacher who wrote logs on a geocache website you analysed.
+There is also a log view at the bottom which will give some feedback about actions and potential occuring errors.

 ### Fill the table